 COVID-19 has made almost everything about the college experience more challenging.
 One thing, however, has gotten much easier during this public health emergency: Getting kicked out of school.

 Although most SUNY Cortland students are adhering to policies aimed at protecting the health of the community, some students are still having a difficult time following the rules.
-In response, SUNY Chancellor Jim Malatras last week established a uniform set of emergency sanctions for all 64 SUNY campuses.
+In response, SUNY Chancellor Jim Malatras last week established a uniform set of emergency sanctions (PDF) for all 64 SUNY campuses.

 Permanent dismissal, suspension for a full year or the loss of campus access – including housing, dining, Student Life Center, the library and other facilities – for a year, are the only three sanctions SUNY Cortland can apply to students for violating key pandemic-related policies, under the mandated guidelines.

 If any of these sanctions are imposed on a student, SUNY policy does not allow that student to receive a refund of tuition, room, board or fees, and the student will be responsible for all amounts owed.

 In addition to dismissal or some form of suspension, student athletes could face loss of eligibility and campus organizations involved in serious violations could lose campus recognition.

 The elevated sanctions took effect Thursday, Oct.
 1, 2020.

 SUNY Cortland students should be aware that engaging in any of the following could now have a significant impact on their educational career: